artist genius

 It was a warm night at Castle Caladan, and the ancient pile of stone that had served the Atreides family as home for twenty-six generations bore that cooled-sweat feeling it acquired before a change in the weather.

 When Paul’s family leaves Caladan, they are not only leaving their current comfortable home/castle, but they are leaving their home of twenty-six generations.
 This move is an epic move.
 The reader is left asking…why?
 Why leave this lovely planet and this home of so many years?
-We get a few clues as to why this move it taking place.
-Power and political maneuvering are introduced, a profound subject of the story.
+We get a few clues as to why this move takes place.
+Power and political maneuvering are introduced, both profound themes in DUNE.

 Thufir Hawat, his father’s Master of Assassins, had explained it: their mortal enemies, the Harkonnens, had been on Arrakis eighty years, holding the planet in quasi-fief under a CHOAM Company contract to mine the geriatric spice, mélange.
 Now the Harkonnens were leaving to be replaced by the House of Atreides in fief-complete—an apparent victory for the Duke Leto.
 Yet, Hawat had said, their appearance contained the deadliest peril, for the Duke Leto was popular among the Great Houses of the Landsraad.